graphaware/neo4j-framework/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-framework.png)](https://travis-ci.org/graphaware/neo4j-framework)

-The aim of the GraphAware Framework is to speed-up development with Neo4j by providing a platform for useful generic as well as domain-specific functionality, analytical capabilities, graph algorithms, etc. All code in this repository is licensed under the GPL license.
+The aim of the GraphAware Framework is to speed up development with Neo4j by providing a platform for useful generic as well as domain-specific functionality, analytical capabilities, graph algorithms, etc.

 Features Overview
 -----------------